larryknaebelobsidian/kingdom/Proposition 174. This Kingdom of the Messiah is preceded by signs..md

 tags:
   - toc
 ---
+# Proposition 174.
+This Kingdom of the Messiah is preceded by signs.
 ## Signs preceeding First Stage (secret resurrection and secret translation) of the Advent

 Observation 3 discusses 38 signs.